hylu-dev/hylu-blog/content/posts/2023/09/binary-math/index.md

 11111111111111111111111111111111
 ```

-The normal signed binary representation is pretty easily understand if you know what a sign bit is.
+The normal signed binary representation is pretty easily understood if you know what a sign bit is.
 You just have the typical binary for `1` with the most significant bit being the sign bit to indicate that it's negative. **Then why the heck do we use two's complement instead?** Isn't it just more confusing?

 There are a few drawbacks to the normal method.